fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 :::warning

-You can't install more than one engines
+You can't install more than one renderer, and can't install plugins such as `hexo-math` or `hexo-katex`.

 If your typesetting can't display correctly, you can check the below steps.

+The custom page doesn't load math by default, you need to specify `math: true`  into [Front-matter](https://hexo.io/docs/front-matter) to ues it.

 :::